 Workflows are a sequence of predefined actions that will automatically complete a process or task.
 They can help businesses become more efficient by quickly performing repetitive actions or by helping to reduce common employee errors.
 Each workflow applies only to a single entity (e.g. lead, account, order, etc.) within an application, such as orders or customer accounts.

-In OroCRM, workflows can either be created directly in the back-end or from within the UI.
+In OroCRM workflow management can either be done directly in the back-end or from within the UI.
 In order to do so, the following conditions have to be specified:

 - When the workflow starts

 - Under what condition these actions will be completed